 - Community education programs to promote public awareness of human diversity, disability, and to prevent discrimination affecting people with a disability.

 - A guaranteed and adequate income for people with a disability and their carers to cover living, medical, transport, equipment and accommodation costs and support services.

 - Greater national legislative protection for people with a disability including giving the Australian Human Rights Commission (AHRC) greater powers in discrimination complaints, and the ability to initiate complaints to enable systemic change and lessen the onus on individuals to make complaints.

-- The reinstatement of a full-time Disability Discrimination Commissioner position at the Australian Human Rights Commission.
+- The retention of a full-time Disability Discrimination Commissioner position at the Australian Human Rights Commission.

 - To actively implement the articles of the United Nations Convention on the Rights of People with Disability and other international disability rights instruments.

 - Implementation of stronger national access standards.

 - Adequate funding for high quality disability care that is appropriately tailored to meet age, sex, gender, sexuality and cultural needs, for people with very high or complex care needs, including Aboriginal and Torres Strait Islander peoples, people with diverse sexualities and genders, and people in remote and rural areas with disabilities.

 - Sufficient respite care services and facilities, in-home and emergency support, crisis accommodation and a range of accommodation options.